- About BBE

 During our treks and climbs we will be camping with Style.
 You might find yourself waking up to a hot tea delivered with a smile right to the foot of your tent each morning, or playing cards in the dining tent during afternoon tea with new acquaintances, or enjoying a fine meal prepared by our cook staff that is present on each trip.
 Camping will take on a new meaning for you!

 Porters are available to help carry gear above Base Camp.
 They can be arranged at your request through your guide.
 Porters carry loads of 20 kg and prices depend on where on the mountain they are needed, varying from $180 to $350 dollars for a one-way trip.
+Prices in the 2016/17 season were up to $1300 total for carries to each camp, and return to Base Camp.
+This is a very individual decision, but there is no doubt that having a porter makes the climb somewhat less strenuous, but it is no substitute for being in very good physical condition.
 Payment is due in cash at the time of service.
 Porter fees are not included in the trip or permit fees and are in addition to the amount we suggest you bring as spending money.

 The current currency of Argentina is the Peso.
 Check a financial newspaper or www.xe.com for the current exchange rate prior to departure.